-Single person households can range from younger college age students to elderly individuals living alone.
-In speaking with community representatives, single person households most in need of housing assistance includes:
+Single person households can range from younger, college-age students to elderly individuals living alone.
+Data collected from speaking with community representatives indicates single person households most in need of housing assistance includes:

-- Those with a disability- multiple reports of limited and accessible housing were reported.
-Ensuring homes are safe and accessible for those with varying disabilities is challenging under typical conditions but with historically low inventory and vacancy rates, those types of units are proving greater difficulty. - Recently Incarcerated- for individuals seeking housing and recently released from prison terms, accessing housing is reported to be a challenge in a hyper competitive housing environment.

-- Currently experiencing homelessness- once in a homeless situation, getting back into housing has reported to be difficult as lack of a current address, having adequate funds for initial housing fees and rent is a significant hurdle. - Limited or poor credit history- Several reports of needing to improve understanding of credit and the implications of poor credit were voices by community stakeholders.
-In a hyper competitive housing market, for single individuals without a co-signature, this is seen as a need. - Single Income- ownership and rental costs have grown at a faster pace than local wages.
-As the gap continues to grow, housing becomes more elusive, especially for those earning 30% of AMI of less as units matching this income level have been significantly reduced since the previous plan.
+- Those with a disability- multiple instances of limited accessible housing were reported.
+Ensuring homes are safe and accessible for those with varying disabilities is challenging under typical conditions, but with historically low inventory and vacancy rates, finding those types of units is proving an even greater difficulty. - Recently Incarcerated- for individuals recently released from prison terms and seeking housing, access is reported to be a challenge in a hyper competitive housing environment. - Currently experiencing homelessness- once in a homeless situation, getting back into housing is reported to be difficult as lack of a current address, having adequate funds for initial housing fees and rent are significant hurdles. - Limited or poor credit history- Several reports of needing to improve understanding of credit and the implications of poor credit were voiced by community stakeholders.
+In a hyper competitive housing market and/or for single individuals without a co-signature, this is seen as a need. - Single Income- ownership and rental costs have grown at a faster pace than local wages.
+As the gap continues to widen, housing becomes more elusive.
+This is especially true for those earning 30% of AMI or less, as units matching this income level have been significantly reduced since the previous plan.